FunkinCrew/awesome-funkin-resources/README.md

 Furthur reading:
 - [The Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md) (bit of inspiration behind this)
 - [Awesome lists contributing guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md) (again, it's main inspiration to this!
 So these are general loose guidelines!
 Not hard rules tho, we will get there when we get there!!!
+- [The Funkin' Blog](https://funkincrew.github.io/funkBlog/blog/) - self plug a bit, also dunno where to put this right now, the FNF weekly devblog.
+Maybe we add a section around here core dev team? is that too self indulgent? lol?

 # Contents
 - [Animation](#animation)